-2020 made it apparent that our ‘be good to the town’ motto needed to come to life in new ways.
-Kristin Hess, principal product partner at Innovatemap, reached out to community leaders to see what they needed and if Innovatemap could support their efforts.
-The Indiana Chapter of the American Red Cross took her up on the offer.
-This is the story of that partnership.
+In 2020, it was apparent that our “be good to the town” motto needed to come to life in new ways.
+Because of this, we reached out to community leaders to see what they needed and if Innovatemap could support their efforts.
+The Indiana Chapter of the American Red Cross took us up on the offer.

-Many of us know of the American Red Cross through their blood drives, but the organization has been there to provide disaster relief since 1881.
-The Indiana chapter, founded in 1916, serving Indiana, and parts of Ohio, Kentucky and Illinois, has followed in those footsteps and supported us through natural and other man-made disasters.
+Many of us know of the American Red Cross through their blood drives, but the organization has been providing disaster relief for hundreds of years.
+The Indiana chapter, founded in 1916, has supported the Midwest through natural and man-made disasters.

-The role of the American Red Cross and the Indiana Chapter didn’t change when COVID-19 arrived in the United States.
-The organization knew what it needed to do – develop a public awareness campaign to communicate potentially life-saving information.
+The role of the American Red Cross didn’t change with the COVID-19 pandemic.
+The organization knew what it needed to do — develop a public awareness campaign to communicate potentially life-saving information.

 The Red Cross’ #DoingMyPart public awareness campaign supplements the State of Indiana’s #INThisTogether campaign by identifying tasks individuals can do in their daily lives to help combat COVID-19.
-The campaign was officially launched on April 13 with the website redcross.org/doingmypart.
+The campaign was officially launched on April 13.

-To eliminate language barriers for Hoosiers navigating this public health crisis, as well as to spread awareness about the opportunities and need, the Red Cross was generously supported by LUNA Language Services for translations of the campaign messages into at least six translated seven languages, including Arabic, Burmese, Chinese, French, Hakha Chin, and Spanish, which were selected based on Indiana demographics across Indiana.
+To eliminate language barriers for Hoosiers navigating this public health crisis, the Red Cross was generously supported by LUNA Language Services for translations of the campaign messages into at least six translated seven languages: including Arabic, Burmese, Chinese, French, Hakha Chin, and Spanish.

-“The whole organization has worked around the clock for weeks with all of our programs and services, so when I received a call from Kristin Hess at Innovatemap offering support, I was thrilled,” says Duchess.
-Innovatemap’s designers rolled up their sleeves to create digital imagery that would not only convey the PSA campaign messaging, but stand out in the crowd.
+“The whole organization has worked around the clock for weeks with all of our programs and services, so when I received a call from Innovatemap offering support, I was thrilled,” says Duchess.
+Our designers rolled up their sleeves to create digital imagery that would not only convey the PSA campaign messaging, but stand out in the crowd.

-The Red Cross has prepared a communication campaign with commercials, media interviews, social media, and community partners.
-Messages will be disseminated to diverse audiences through partnerships with key organizations, such as the Immigrant Welcome Center, which communicates with nearly every immigrant-facing organization in the region.
+The Red Cross created a communication campaign with commercials, media interviews, social media and community partners.
+Messages were disseminated to diverse audiences through partnerships with key organizations, like the Immigrant Welcome Center, which communicates with nearly every immigrant-facing organization in the region.